 On the other hand, when it comes to visual magnificence or architectural merit, the popular Waterloo Street temple does not rank high.
 The spacious worship hall is undoubtedly grand, but elsewhere in Singapore are several Guanyin temples more renowned for their splendour.

 Many of these larger temples/monasteries display the “Thousand Armed, Thousand Eye” avatar of Guanyin.
 Known in Chinese as Qianshou Qianyan Guanshiyin Pusa (千手千眼观世音菩萨), these intricate sculptures easily count among the most magnificent religious sculptures in the country, and are absolutely wondrous to behold.

 The following is my quick list of where these must-see temples and Guanyin sculptures are.

 1. Guanyin Dian (观音殿)

 Part of the sprawling Lianshan Shuanglin Monastery complex, Guanyin Dian is the place to head to if you’re keen on examining the artistic details of a Thousand Armed Guanyin statue.

 Because few others in Singapore are as detailed.
-Or are as large.
-Or are as masterfully crafted.
+Or as large.
+Or as masterfully crafted.

 Best of all, if you’re into Buddhist art and architecture, there are many other masterpieces to enjoy on the grounds.
 Right outside Guanyin Dian is the famous (Toa Payoh) Dragon Light Pagoda.
 The main monastery complex next door is also full of dignified, golden Buddhist saviours.

-The Heavenly Kings at the main entrance hall are especially striking.
-Just don’t be too intimidated by their fearsome stares and otherworldly weapons.
+The Heavenly Kings at the main monastery entrance are especially striking.
+Just don’t be too intimidated by their fearsome stares and otherworldly weapons when passing through.

 2. Kong Meng San Phor Kark See Monastery (光明山普觉禅寺)